Blog

 Are NFC business cards worth it for commission-carrying sales reps?

 Yes, when the platform goes beyond the tap.
-An NFC card that only shares contact information is a slightly faster version of a printed card.
-NFC cards paired with inbound scanning, conversation context, follow-up reminders, and CRM-ready exports deliver measurable pipeline impact by compressing the time between first contact and first qualified touch.
+An NFC card that only shares contact details is a faster printed card.
+Habsy pairs NFC sharing with inbound reading, conversation context, follow-up reminders, and CRM-ready exports, compressing the time between first contact and first qualified touch.